apache/airflow/contributing-docs/07_local_virtualenv.rst

 both runtime and development dependencies of the google provider.

-The second one installs providers source code in development mode, so that modifications to the cod are automatically reflected in your installed virtualenv.
+The second one installs providers source code in development mode, so that modifications to the code are automatically reflected in your installed virtualenv.

 Using Hatch
 -----------